 National Simplicity Day falls on July 12 every year in honor of author, naturalist, philosopher and leading transcendentalist Henry David Thoreau—born on July 12, 1817.
 Thoreau was an advocate for living a life of simplicity.

 As a society, slowing down isn’t always easy as we’re more connected than ever—with 96% of Americans owning a cell phone and one in four admitting they’re “constantly online,” according to the Pew Research Center.
+And in 2020, COVID-19 has us more connected to news and updates than ever before.
 While our phones, tablets and laptops bring us desired information and constant connectivity, researchers say we could all benefit from breaking the digital cycle every so often.